-What is a Hymenotomy?
+What is Hymenotomy?

-Why a Hymenotomy is performed?
+Why a Hymenotomy Is Performed?

 A woman requiring a hymenotomy usually has an imperforate, septate, or micro-perforate hymen.
 An imperforate hymen covers the entire vaginal opening and usually has no holes or perforations.
 Often this condition is not known until a woman begins to menstruate.
-If this condition is not corrected the menstrual blood can back up into the uterus and flow out of the fallopian tubes into the abdomen.
+If this condition is not corrected, the menstrual blood can back up into the uterus and flow out of the fallopian tubes into the abdomen.
 A septate hymen typically has two small holes parallel to each other on either side of the vaginal opening.

 A micro-perforate hymen generally only has one or several very small holes.
-In all of these cases, a hymenotomy may be necessary to facilitate menstrual flow, make it possible to use a tampon, or to facilitate sexual intercourse.
-In some cases, young women with relatively normal hymens also require a hymenotomy because they may have a very thick or stiff hymen making sexual intercourse or tampon use very painful or impossible.
+In all of these cases, a hymenotomy may be necessary to facilitate menstrual flow, make it possible to use a tampon, or facilitate sexual intercourse.
+In some cases, young women with relatively normal hymens also require a hymenotomy because they may have very thick or stiff hymen making sexual intercourse or tampon use very painful or impossible.

 - Relief of discomfort that comes from sexual intercourse.
 Most women choose to have surgery done on their hymen because sexual intercourse has not been able to thoroughly break or stretch the hymen so as to make sex comfortable or pleasurable.
-When the hymen is worked on, however, after the healing period is complete, a woman can enjoy a very satisfactory sex life.
+When the hymen is worked on, however, after the healing period is complete, a woman can enjoy very satisfactory sex life.
 It may be, too, that her hymen has remained intact enough where sexual intercourse actually aggravates the urethra and can cause recurrent bladder infections.
 In this case, too, surgery on the hymen can bring a lifetime of relief.

 - Avoid health problems associated with menstrual flow.
-In girls and young women just starting their menstrual cycle, they may find that surgery on the hymen is necessary for proper flow of blood.
-Some girls have no opening at all in the hymen, and so to avoid serious medical conditions and even death that can result from build-up of menstrual blood in the vaginal cavity, surgery on the hymen is crucial.
+In girls and young women just starting their menstrual cycle, they may find that surgery on the hymen is necessary for the proper flow of blood.
+Some girls have no opening at all in the hymen, and so to avoid serious medical conditions and even death that can result from the build-up of menstrual blood in the vaginal cavity, surgery on the hymen is crucial.

 - Ability to use tampons.
 Along with the last point, a woman can use tampons much more easily and freely once surgery on the hymen is done.
-Some women have never been able to use a tampon due to inability to insert it because of the hymen, or fear that it may catch on tissue that may stretch across the vagina.
+Some women have never been able to use a tampon due to the inability to insert it because of the hymen or fear that it may catch on tissue that may stretch across the vagina.
 Thus, the procedure brings much comfort and more ease to life when a woman can now use a tampon – think of times you’ve needed to use one when swimming, wearing a bathing suit, or other times!

 - Expense/lack of insurance.
 One of the biggest issues for all people usually comes down to finances or medical insurance’s lack of coverage for the procedure needed.
 The procedure itself is not that expensive, but it may just be too much for some.